ergindemir/lending-club/README.md

   EL = PD X LGD X EAD

-Within the scope of this project, the focus will be the calculation of the PD
+Within the scope of this project, the focus will be the estimation of the PD

 ## EDA I
 https://github.com/ergindemir/lending-club/blob/master/EDA.ipynb